tidika/MyCloudResume/README.md

 # MyCloudResume
-This Repo will container  all aws cloud related projects.
+This Repo will container design, codes and other relevant information relating to my resume website.